JetBrains-Research/coqpilot/README.md

 `Coqpilot` is a [Visual Studio Code](https://code.visualstudio.com/) extension that is designed to help automate writing of Coq proofs.
 It uses Large Language Models to generate multiple potential proofs and then uses [coq-lsp](https://github.com/ejgallego/coq-lsp) to typecheck them.
 It substitutes the proof in the editor only if a valid proof is found.

-Now `coqpilot` is in early beta and seeks for feedbacks.
-Please feel free to open an issue regarding any problem you encounter or any feature you want to see in the future.

 # Table of Contents

 - 🚀 [Coqpilot Overview](#coqpilot)